The Ultimate Windows 10 Tuning Template for any VDI Environment

 Download the template

 The #VDILIKEAPRO Tuning Template is available for free.
-Download the Tuning Template by submitting the form below:
+Download the Tuning Template Now:

 We look forward to your feedback!
-Any questions, bugs, suggestions and improvements can be sent to the email address found in the Readme.txt part of the download.
+Any questions, bugs, suggestions and improvements can be sent to: firstname.lastname@example.org.

 Omar & Jeroen.

-Important note: Our tuning template disables some features that might be considered essential by some of your end users.
+Important note: Our tuning template disables some features that might be considered essential by some of your end users or security officers e.g. the windows firewall.
+Our tuning template disables some features that might be considered essential by some of your end users or security officers e.g. the windows firewall.
 So before your end users come after you with torches and pitchforks, always consider the tradeoffs between better performance and more features for your end users.
 When you are not sure if a tuning setting works for you, simply do not use it.
-This is why we do not enable #VDILIKEAPRO tuning by default, you will have to specifically select the tuning that applies to your VDI environment.

 Please do NOT blindly apply the tuning we provide!
 We tested these tuning options in our own labs, and they might have a different impact in your own unique VDI environment with different hardware and software components.
 That’s why it is so important to test and validate these changes yourself.
 Login VSI is there to help you.

-Also, please note that this template doesn't work with the latest version of OSOT (v80).
-Users of the older versions shouldn’t experience any problems.
+Also, please note that this template works with the latest version of OSOT (v80).

 About the Author